grscheller/home/README.md

-# bash
+# home

-My bash and other cmdline related configuration files.
+Bash and other cmdline related configuration files not part of the
+$XDG_CONFIG_HOME infrastructure.

 * bash (startup files)
 * ~/bin scripts for various scipting languages